-Spleen removal (splenectomy) is surgery to remove a diseased or damaged spleen.
+Spleen removal is surgery to remove a diseased or damaged spleen.
 This surgery is called splenectomy.

 Splenectomy; Laparoscopic splenectomy; Spleen removal - laparoscopic

-In an open spleen removal:
+During open spleen removal:

-For laparoscopic spleen removal:
+During laparoscopic spleen removal:

-Some conditions that may require spleen removal are:
+Conditions that may require spleen removal include:

-Risks for any surgery are:
+Risks for anesthesia and surgery in general are:

 Risks are the same for both open and laparoscopic spleen removal.

-During the week before your surgery:
+During the week before surgery:

-On the day of your surgery:
+On the day of surgery:

-The outcome of this surgery varies depending on what disease or injuries you have.
+The outcome of this surgery depends on what disease or injuries you or your child has.
 People who do not have other severe injuries or medical problems usually recover after this surgery.

-After your spleen is removed, you are more likely to develop infections.
-Talk with your doctor about getting needed vaccinations.
-Children especially may need to take antibiotic drugs to prevent infections.
+After the spleen is removed, a person is more likely to develop infections.
+Talk with the doctor about getting needed vaccinations, especially the yearly flu vaccine.
+Children may need to take antibiotics to prevent infections.
 Most adults do not need antibiotics long-term.

 Shelton J, Holzman MD.
 The spleen.
 In: Townsend CM, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
 19th ed.
 Philadelphia, PA: Elsevier Saunders; 2012:chap 57.

-Review Date: 1/29/2013
+Review Date: 3/13/2015

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.